 Kern County provides green waste and wood waste recycling programs for residents and businesses at most disposal sites and at the Mt.
 Vernon Greenwaste Facility in Bakersfield.
 In addition, residents in Arvin, Metro-Bakersfield (City and County), Delano, McFarland, and Wasco have a curbside green waste recycling program as part of their regular trash service.

-As of January 1, 2017, multi-family complexes of 5 units or more and businesses that generate four (4) cubic yards or more of organic waste per week are required to recycle their organic materials.
+As of January 1, 2019, multi-family complexes of 5 units or more and businesses that generate four (4) cubic yards or more of solid waste per week are required to recycle their organic materials.
 A business means any commercial or public entity, including but not limited to:

 The requirement was signed into law per AB 1826, which is intended to promote recycling and diversion of organic waste from landfills by requiring businesses to accomplish recycling activities and/or participate in recycling programs.